redballoonsecurity/ofrak/ofrak_core/README.md

 - The OFRAK PatchMaker
 - Components which integrate the disassembler backends (Ghidra, BinaryNinja, Angr, Capstone)

+## Testing
+This package maintains 100% test coverage of functions.

 ## License
 The code in this repository comes with an [OFRAK Community License](https://github.com/redballoonsecurity/ofrak/blob/master/LICENSE), which is intended for educational uses, personal development, or just having fun.